Ali-Alameer/transformer_hardware_feasibility_pilot/README.md

 * Its maximum size is fixed (`L_mem`), ensuring **predictable and bounded VRAM usage**.
 * Because clip shape and memory size remain constant, the model supports inference over **arbitrarily long video streams (e.g., ≥30 minutes)** without unbounded GPU memory growth.

-## Clip and Sampling Strategy

-Behavioural transitions in long-duration monitoring tasks typically evolve gradually; therefore, high frame rates are unnecessary.
-Empirically, a sampling rate of **2–4 FPS** captures essential cues such as posture changes, movement intensity, and prolonged inactivity.

-### Overlap and Temporal Resolution

-* Clips advance using a **stride of 8 frames**, resulting in **75% overlap**.
-* With a clip size of 32 frames, this yields classification updates every:

-  * **2 seconds at 4 FPS**
-  * **4 seconds at 2 FPS**

-This configuration provides fine-grained temporal resolution while keeping inference costs manageable.

 ## Long-Duration Operation (30+ Minutes)

 To evaluate long-stream performance, we simulated extended video sequences by **concatenating Kinetics-400 clips** into continuous ~30-minute streams.
 The model processed these streams using a **fixed-length sliding window** of 32 frames per forward pass.